 On average, I reckon I would wait about 25 minutes for a lift.
-On a busy road, this meant a hell of a lot of vehicles passed me before one stopped.
+On a busy road, this meant hundreds of vehicles would pass me before one stopped.
 But when you are the exposed solo hitchhiker seeking that single lift, the cars don’t just pass you, they reject you!
 And after a while, it can hurt.

-But whilst many people gave me and my thumb the ‘thumbs down’, hitch hiking meant I faced up to rejection and learnt that the rejection process is ultimately a route to success.
+But whilst many people gave me and my thumb the ‘thumbs down’, hitchhiking meant I had to face rejection square on.
+As a result, I learnt that the continuous rejection process is ultimately a route to success – as long as you don’t give up.
 And it’s the same for the entrepreneur; you are rejected way more than you are accepted, especially in the early years.

 In the formative weeks and months of the first agency business I started aged 23, I went to countless meetings with ideas and proposals; but very few people wanted to buy and sometimes not even listen.
 Failure to win work frustrated and dejected me but friends and advisers said not to take it personally and to persevere.
 Thankfully the occasional success kept me going and gradually the ratios improved.

 Of course, no one likes to be told ‘No’ and therefore we are attuned to avoid it.
 And this behaviour is right at the heart of why many start-up businesses fail.

 All businesses must sell to survive.
 This necessarily means spending time meeting new people and putting yourself in situations just like the hitchhiker who seeks a lift.
 Unfortunately, fear of rejection cripples many people because they find it difficult and/or sometimes impossible to put themselves on the line with others.
 The result of course is no chance of a sale or insufficient sales.
 Either way the business ultimately dies.